 Glyphosate & Other Herbicide Testing Via ELISA

-Glyphosate testing is conducted via the ELISA (enzyme linked immunosorbent assay) method, which utilizes an antibody specific for glyphosate.
+Glyphosate testing is conducted via the enzyme-linked immunosorbent assay (ELISA) method, which utilizes an antibody specific to glyphosate.
 EnviroScience biologists provide comprehensive monitoring plans and rapid turnaround, with most samples being completed within 2 business days.

 Contact our lab at (800) 940-4025 or fill out the contact form below for a quote from our specialists.